KungPhoo/ba67-basic/readme.md

 ﻿0123456789012345678901234567890123456789012345678901234567890
 # BA67 - 80s BASIC Interpreter
 ## About
-BA67 (pronounced BASIC SEVEN) is a standlone BASIC interpreter, that can be used as a daily tool on a personal computer.
+BA67 (pronounced BASIC SEVEN) is a standalone BASIC interpreter, that can be used as a daily tool on a personal computer.

 It is inspired by the Commodore BASIC V7 ©1977 from the C128.